UltiRequiem/diff-time/README.md

       > Example: https://diff-time.netlify.app/10-13-2006

-- [ ] Find how to center the calendar
+- [x] Find how to center the calendar

+      > I feel like a better frontend developer now

 ### License